python-botogram/botogram/docs/api/telegram.rst

    .. py:method:: save(path)

       Save the video note to a file located by *path*.
 Be aware that Telegram does not provide the name of the original file sent by its sender.
 This should be generated as part of the path.

+      :param str path: The file name path locating where the video note should be saved.

+.. py:class:: botogram.Animation

+   This class represents an animation file.

+   .. py:attribute:: file_id

+      The string ID of the file.

+   .. py:attribute:: length

+      The integer length of the animation as defined by the sender.

+   .. py:attribute:: width

+      The integer width of the video as defined by the sender.

+   .. py:attribute:: height

+      The integer height of the video as defined by the sender.

+   .. py:attribute:: thumb

+      A :py:class:`~botogram.PhotoSize` object representing a thumbnail image of the animation as defined by the sender.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: file_name

+      The original animation filename as defined by the sender.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: mime_type

+      The MIME type of the file as defined by the sender.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: file_size

+      The integer size of the animation file

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:method:: save(path)

+      Save the animation to a file located by *path*.
+Be aware that Telegram can not provide the name of the original file sent by its sender.
+This should be generated as part of the path.